 Verify that the providers stated are actually those that service the property and find out whether you have other choices.
 For some buyers who supplies the water and its quality is important and for others getting a specific type of internet service is critical.
 Others do not want a home that’s located in a MUD.

-Did the Seller Do Any Remodeling or Correct any Damage from Flooding, Fire, Pest Intrusion, or Structural Failure?
+Did the Seller Do Any Remodeling or Correct any Damage from Flooding, Fire, or Pest

 If so, does the seller have building permits, final approvals and architectural plans?
 Who did the work?
 Does the seller have invoices and warranties?
 Are the companies still in business?